Benjamin Franklin Inventions

 On, off, on, off, he was always switching, switching, switching ... until he was so fed up he decided to find a way around it.

 With a glass cutter, he cut the lenses of both pair of spectacles in half.
 He then placed half of each in his frames.
-Thus was created the bifocals.
+VoĆla, he created the bifocals.

-The solution to Benjamin's problem is still used today for many with the same problem.
+The solution to Benjamin’s problem is still widely used today.

 Catheter